remykarem/mixed-naive-bayes/README.md

 Naive Bayes classifiers are a set of supervised learning algorithms based on applying Bayes' theorem, but with strong independence assumptions between the features given the value of the class variable (hence naive).

-This module implements **Categorical** (Multinoulli) and **Gaussian** naive Bayes algorithms (hence *mixed naive Bayes*).
+This module implements **categorical** (multinoulli) and **Gaussian** naive Bayes algorithms (hence *mixed naive Bayes*).
 This means that we are not confined to the assumption that features (given their respective *y*'s) follow the Gaussian distribution, but also the categorical distribution.
 Hence it is natural that the continuous data be attributed to the Gaussian and the categorical data (nominal or ordinal) be attributed the the categorical distribution.

 The motivation for writing this library is that [scikit-learn](https://scikit-learn.org/) does not have an implementation for mixed type of naive bayes.
 They have one for `CategoricalNB` [here](https://github.com/scikit-learn/scikit-learn/blob/86aea9915/sklearn/naive_bayes.py#L1021) but it's still in its infancy.